 Welcome to

-PAL is a support group for parents and other family members who are trying to help a loved one in seeking recovery.
+PAL is a support group for parents and other family members who arenavigating through an adult loved one suffering from substance use disorder.

 Click FIND A Meeting for current meeting locations.